Test Well Water Annually for Safe Drinking Water

 PYREX (all UPPER CASE LETTERS in an encircled oval with no trademark notice with European country noted) = European license for use on borosilicate glass products manufactured by International Cookware.

-If you are resigned to using the modern-day tempered soda-lime kitchenware, some precautions are necessary.
+Some precautions are necessary for modern-day tempered soda-lime kitchenware.
 In 2010, Consumer Reports tested some Pyrex and found that taking the newer glass out of a hot oven and placing it on a wet granite countertop yielded poor results with the glass shattering almost instantly.
 As a result of its investigation, Consumer Reports called on the Consumer Products Safety Commission (CPSC) to look into the problem of shattering bakeware.

 Further, Consumer Reports issued ten precautions to consumers to minimize the chances of the glassware shattering: